 CMES AM candidate Amir H. Mahdavi, who is also a researcher at Brandeis University's Crown Center for Middle East Studies, writes in the Washington Post that, with the recent death of Iran's former president and leading moderate Hashemi Rafsanjani, many are concerned that current President Hassan Rouhani will be overpowered by the conservative religious establishment and a controlling Islamic Revolutionary Guard Corps.
 But Mahdavi says that Rouhani may in fact emerge stronger from Rafsanjani's death.

 Kirkland House resident Nancy Ko, a joint concentrator in history and Near Eastern languages and civilizations, was one of four Harvard students named as 2016 Rhodes Scholars.
 Ko participated in the Center for Middle Eastern Studies' inaugural Winter Session study excursion to Turkey in January 2016.

 Each summer, a number of CMES PhD, AM, and undergraduate students whose interests lie in the Middle East have the opportunity to travel to the MENA region for summer research and language study.
 A group of these students shared stories from their summer travels at the “CMES Summer in Review” event on Friday, September 16, 2016.
 In a fast-paced format, over a dozen students shared images and stories, and fielded questions from the audience.
-Read more about CMES Summer in Review 2016
+With the support of funding including CMES grants and fellowships, students strengthened their language skills, participated in internships, or… Read more about CMES Summer in Review 2016